-You can remediate ESXi hosts against a single attached upgrade baseline at a time.
-You can upgrade all hosts in your vSphere inventory by using a single upgrade baseline containing an ESXi 6.5 image .
+You can remediate ESX/ESXi hosts against a single attached upgrade baseline at a time.
+You can upgrade or migrate all hosts in your vSphere inventory by using a single upgrade baseline containing an ESXi 5.5 image.

-To upgrade hosts, use the ESXi installer image distributed by VMware with the name format VMware-VMvisor-Installer-6.5.0-build_number.x86_64.iso or a custom image created by using vSphere ESXi Image Builder.
+To upgrade or migrate hosts, use the ESXi installer image distributed by VMware with the name format VMware-VMvisor-Installer-5.5.0-build_number.x86_64.iso or a custom image created by using Image Builder.

-In case of an unsuccessful upgrade from ESXi 5.5 or ESXi 6.0 to ESXi 6.5, you cannot roll back to your previous ESXi 5.5 or ESXi 6.0 instance.
+In case of an unsuccessful upgrade or migration from ESX/ESXi 4.x, ESXi 5.0 or ESXi 5.1 to ESXi 5.5, you cannot roll back to your previous ESX/ESXi 4.x, ESXi 5.0 or ESXi 5.1 instance.

 To remediate a host against an upgrade baseline, attach the baseline to the host.

-If you selected a container object, all hosts under the selected object are remediated.
+If you select a container object, all hosts under the selected object are remediated.

-- On the Select baselines page of the Remediate wizard, select the upgrade baseline to apply.
+- On the Remediation Selection page of the Remediate wizard, select the upgrade baseline to apply.

-- Select the target hosts that you want to remediate and click Next.
+- (Optional) Select the hosts that you want to remediate and click Next.

 If you have chosen to remediate a single host and not a container object, the host is selected by default.

-- (Optional) On the Advanced options page, select the option to ignore warnings about unsupported devices on the host, or no longer supported VMFS datastore to continue with the remediation.
+- (Optional) On the ESXi 5.5 Upgrade page, select the option to remove any installed third-party software modules that are incompatible with the upgrade and ignore warnings about unsupported devices on the host in order to continue with the remediation.